Current Research Axis

 One leitmotiv in these projects is to imprint tools from developmental biology that are increasingly applied to subsets of neurons on the basis of their shared history of expression of specific developmental genes.
 We therefore use transgenic animals that express various neuronal actuators in genetically-defined cell types in combination with anatomical and functional experiments including:

 Ex vivo electrophysiology, optogenetics and calcium-imaging on brainstem-spinal cord preparations;

 Anatomical circuit tracing methods using straight and conditional anterograde and retrograde viral tracers;

 Standard and advanced histological investigations: immunohistochemistry on tissue sections, and whole-brain clearing followed by volumetric imaging on light-sheet microscopy;

 In vivo calcium imaging of neuronal activity using micro-endoscopy;

-In vivo analysis of motor function: treadmill, catwalk, open-field, electromyography, plethysmography, deep learning-based movement tracking.
+In vivo analysis of motor function: treadmill, catwalk, open-field, electromyography, plethysmography, deep learning-based and motion capture based movement tracking.

 A fully-equipped BSL2 laboratory is used when handling viral vectors